Bil Keane

-William Aloysius "Bil" Keane (October 5, 1922 – November 8, 2011) was an American cartoonist most notable for his work on the newspaper comic The Family Circus.
-It began in 1960 and continues in syndication, drawn by his son Jeff Keane.
+William Aloysius Keane (October 5, 1922 – November 8, 2011) was an American cartoonist best known for the newspaper comic strip The Family Circus.
+He began it in 1960 and his son Jeff Keane continues to produce it.

 Early life and education

-Keane was born in the Philadelphia, Pennsylvania neighborhood of Crescentville, and attended parochial school at St. William Parish and Northeast Catholic High School.
+Keane was born in Crescentville, a neighborhood in Philadelphia, and attended parochial school at St. William Parish and Northeast Catholic High School.
 While a schoolboy, he taught himself to draw by mimicking the style of the cartoons published in The New Yorker.
 His first cartoon was published on May 21, 1936, on the amateur page of the Philadelphia Daily News.
-While in high school, his in-comic signature was spelled "Bill Keane", but early in his career, he omitted the second L from his first name "to be distinctive".
+While in high school, he signed his work "Bill Keane", but omitted the second L from his first name early in his career, in order "to be distinctive".

 Career

-Keane served in the U.S. Army from 1942 to 1945, drawing for Yank and creating the "At Ease with the Japanese" feature for the Pacific edition of Stars and Stripes.
+Keane served in the U.S. Army from 1942 to 1945, during which he drew for Yank and created the feature "At Ease with the Japanese" for the Pacific edition of Stars and Stripes.

-Keane worked for the Philadelphia Bulletin as a staff artist from 1946 to 1959, where he launched his first regular comic strip Silly Philly.
-His first syndicated strip, Channel Chuckles, a series of jokes related to television, premiered in 1954 and ran until 1977.
+From 1946 to 1959 Keane worked as a staff artist for the Philadelphia Bulletin, where he launched his first regular comic strip Silly Philly.
+His first syndicated strip, Channel Chuckles, a series of jokes about television, premiered in 1954 and ran until 1977.
 In 1959, the Keane family moved to Paradise Valley, Arizona.
 Keane's daily newspaper panel The Family Circus premiered on February 29, 1960.
-Keane was the president of the National Cartoonists Society from 1981 to 1983 and was the emcee of the Society's annual awards banquet for 16 years.
+He was president of the National Cartoonists Society from 1981 to 1983 and was the master of ceremonies at the Society's annual awards banquet for 16 years.

-From 1981 to 1983, Keane published the gag strip Eggheads in collaboration with his son Jeff, who now draws and writes The Family Circus and continues the strip with his own insight and humor.
-Like his father, Jeff Keane has been president of the National Cartoonists Society (NCS), serving two consecutive terms (four years).
-The NCS is the organizing body that honors cartoonists with the Reuben Awards.
+From 1981 to 1983, Keane published the gag strip Eggheads in collaboration with his son Jeff, who now draws and writes The Family Circus.
+Like his father, Jeff Keane has been president of the National Cartoonists Society, serving four years thereat.

-Personal life and death
+Personal life

 While stationed in Australia he met Thelma "Thel" Carne.
-Bil and Thel were married in Brisbane, Queensland in 1948 and settled in Roslyn, Pennsylvania.
-Thel, the inspiration for the "Mommy" character in his long-running strip, died on May 23, 2008, from complications of Alzheimer's disease.
+They were married in Brisbane, Queensland, in 1948 and settled in Roslyn, Pennsylvania.
 They had five children: Gayle, Neal, Glen, Christopher and Jeff.
-Glen is an animator and has most notably worked for Walt Disney Animation Studios.
-Jeff is a cartoonist, having taken over his father's comic strip.
+Glen is an animator and has drawn much notice for his work for Walt Disney Animation Studios.
+Jeff is a cartoonist and took over his father's comic strip upon the latter's death.
+Thel, the inspiration for Mommy in The Family Circus, died on May 23, 2008, from complications of Alzheimer's disease.

+Keane and his wife owned a second residence in Laguna Beach, California.

-Bil Keane died on November 8, 2011, at his home in Paradise Valley, Arizona (near Phoenix), at age 89.
+Bil Keane died on November 8, 2011, at his home in Paradise Valley, Arizona, near Phoenix, at age 89.
 The cause of death was given as congestive heart failure.
-He was buried, alongside his wife, in the Holy Redeemer Cemetery of Phoenix, Arizona.
+A Catholic, he was buried beside his wife in the Holy Redeemer Cemetery of Phoenix, Arizona.